Bury St Edmunds: Notable features

 Near the abbey gardens stands Britain's first internally illuminated street sign, the Pillar of Salt, which was built in 1935.
-The sign is at the terminus of the A1101, Great Britain's lowest road.
+The sign is at the terminus of the A1101, Great Britain's lowest road which is mostly below sea level.

 There is a network of tunnels which are evidence of chalk-workings, though there is no evidence of extensive tunnels under the town centre.
 Some buildings have inter-communicating cellars.
 Due to their unsafe nature the chalk-workings are not open to the public, although viewing has been granted to individuals.
 Some have caused subsidence within living memory, for instance at Jacqueline Close.

 Among noteworthy buildings is St Mary's Church, Bury St Edmunds, where Mary Tudor, Queen of France and sister of Tudor king Henry VIII, was re-buried, six years after her death, having been moved from the abbey after her brother's Dissolution of the Monasteries.
 Queen Victoria had a stained glass window fitted into the church to commemorate Mary's interment.
 Moreton Hall, a Grade II*listed building by Robert Adam, houses the now-closed Moreton Hall Preparatory School.
 Bury St Edmunds Guildhall dates back to the late 12th century.

 Bury St Edmunds has one of the full-time fire stations run by Suffolk Fire and Rescue Service.
 Originally located in the Traverse (now the Halifax bank), it moved to Fornham Road in 1953.
 The Fornham Road site (now Mermaid Close) closed in 1987 and the fire station moved to its current location on Parkway North.

 Since March 2015, Bury St Edmunds has been the home town of the London and South East Regional Divorce Unit and the Maintenance Enforcement Business Centre (for issues with maintenance payments outside Greater London).
 The former processes divorce documents from across London and South East England as one of five centralised units covering the United Kingdom.
 Both units are based with Bury St Edmunds County Court in Triton House, St Andrews Street North.